Last updated: September 27, 2018 | Revised content for accuracy after macOS Mojave update.

-Beach balls belong at the beach — which is probably why the Mac’s loading cursor has been “lovingly” nicknamed the spinning beach ball of death.
+Beach balls belong at the beach — which is probably why Mac’s loading cursor has been “lovingly” nicknamed the spinning beach ball of death.
 Whether you call it the beach ball or the pinwheel, it certainly doesn’t make you feel like you’re at the beach.

-By pinpointing the likely culprit, you can find the simplest ways to solve the issue and get your iMac back to its usual pace (perhaps so you can spend some time at the actual beach 🙂
+By pinpointing the likely culprits, you can find the simplest ways to solve the issue and get your Mac machine back to its usual pace — perhaps then you can spend some time at the actual beach 🙂

 Why is My iMac so Slow?

-To add to the frustration of seeing that spinning beachball, there are a number of different reasons why your iMac has slowed down, ranging from hardware issues to even simple user errors.
+To add to the frustration of seeing that spinning beachball, there are a number of different reasons why your Mac could be sluggish in performance, ranging from hardware issues to even simple user errors.
 Here are a few of the top offenders:

-- To many programs open: sometimes, a slow iMac simply comes down to bad habits.
+- Too many programs open: sometimes, a slow Mac simply comes down to bad habits.
 If you have too many programs open, your computer won’t be able to multitask well enough to function without a reduction in speed.
 (Be honest, how many programs do you have running right now?)

-- Outdated hardware: old hardware can’t always keep up with the demands of new technology, including new operating systems, new applications and even simply new high resolution graphics.
+- Outdated hardware: old hardware can’t always keep up with the demands of new technology, including new operating systems, new applications and even simply new high-resolution graphics.

-- Adware or malware: while the iMac may not be subject to viruses to the extent of a PC, there are a few bugs that can affect your computer’s performance.
+- Adware or malware: while a Mac may not be subject to viruses to the extent of a PC, there are a few bugs that can affect your computer’s performance.
 Never install applications like MacDefender that promise to keep viruses at bay — they are actually bugs themselves.
-If you downloaded MacDefender or a similar program, uninstall it immediately.
+If you downloaded MacDefender, uninstall it immediately.

 - Bad computer habits: while habits are usually hard to break, this one is actually one of the simplest issues to fix.
-Bad habits like having too many start-up programs, using the wrong web browser, and leaving files and programs directly on the desktop can all slow down your computer
+Bad habits like having too many start-up programs, using the wrong web browser, and leaving files and programs directly on the desktop can all slow down your computer.

-Solution #1: Improving the iMac's Overall Performance With Better Computer Habits
+1. Improve Overall Performance With Better Computer Habits

-The first thing any iMac user should do when that spinning beach ball starts popping up too often is take a look at how the computer is being used.
+The first thing any Mac users should do when that spinning beach ball starts popping up too often is take a look at how the computer is being used.
 Ask yourself these questions:

 - How many apps are you running currently?
 Always close out apps that you aren’t using.